d120/pyophase/README.md

 To update an instance of pyophase, one can use the included update script `script/update`.

-For production instances, one should use something like `sudo -u django script/update --prod`.
+For production instances, one should use something like `sudo -u pyophase script/update --prod`.

 ## Usage